Bopified/ToyBattlesHQ/doc/database_setup.md

 #### Option B – Using GUI (e.g., HeidiSQL)
 - Open your database in the GUI
-- Open the SQL file microvolts-db.md
+- Open the SQL file `microvolts-db`
 - Run the whole script
 This will create all tables and insert initial data (like items, shop content, etc.)